leemthai/zone-sniper/docs/zones/key zones.md

 Do we end up with more and more output zones as we scale up the number of input zones?
     If so, it's not scale-independent is it.

 # Reversal Zones Notes
 Huge SOLUSDT reversal zone between $124 and $165 ish.
 Maybe this is just very revealing The size of reversal zones does actually vary between small sharp zones, and conglomerated zones.
 This might be ok. actually.

-Review this in the morning
+# Very base dfn. of reversal zones
+Something interesting about reversal zones.
+Scores very similar to sticky zones...... because all volume weighted right?
+Shouldn't reversal zones be pure counts, regardless of volume.
+Interesting thought antyway
+Currently the volume scalar dwarfs the wick count I think.
+Why not just have wick count instead?
+How to scale down the effect of the volume?
+Need an extra parameter?

+# "B"ackground key
 "B" key currently to toggel round background plot type.
-See if reverals anything, partgicularly with reversal zones.
+See if reverals anything, particularly with reversal zones.
-(STILL TO DO), How accurate are reversal zones?
-Find some examples of real reversal zones in local data at least.
-I feel they are more useful for local changes.. maybe? e.g where does PAXGUSDT actually reverse? or for SOLUSDT as well.
-Good to ivnestigate to get invested in the actual output.
-Change this to be something more neutral:
-                            ScoreType::FullCandleTVW => "Sticky",
+Note this is not gated for debug, it works for anyone

 ## Legend
 Can legend group bars of same type?